Alexander-Barth/FluidSimDemo-WebAssembly/README.md

 On the other hand, a subset of Julia can also be compiled ahead-of-time using GPUCompiler.jl/StaticCompiler.jl.
 WASM is one of the enabled output targets of the LLVM compiler bundled in julia.

-Encouraged by post of running [Julia with StaticCompiler.jl](https://seelengrab.github.io/articles/Running%20Julia%20baremetal%20on%20an%20Arduino/)  on an Arduino, how difficult could it be run a non-trivial julia code in a WebBrowser using WASM?
+Encouraged by post of running [Julia with StaticCompiler.jl](https://seelengrab.github.io/articles/Running%20Julia%20baremetal%20on%20an%20Arduino/)  on an Arduino, how difficult could it be to run a non-trivial julia code in a WebBrowser using WASM?

 This approach here uses a subset of the Julia language and the array object of StaticTools.jl to create a small WASM program.
 In particular we should have:
 * No dynamic memory allocation and garbage collector